 - 4. This Court has subject matter jurisdiction over this patent infringement action under 28 U.S.C. §§ 1331 and 1338(a). - 5.
-This Court has personal jurisdiction over Defendant because, on information and belief, Defendant has systematic and continuous contacts with Texas and this judicial district, because Defendant has a principal corporate office in the State of Texas and has thereby purposefully availed itself of the benefits and protections of the laws of the State of Texas, and because Defendant regularly transacts business in the State of Texas and this judicial district.
-Furthermore, this Court has personal jurisdiction over Defendant because, as described further below, Defendant has committed acts of patent infringement giving rise to this action within the State of Texas and this judicial district and has thus established minimum contacts such that the exercise of personal jurisdiction over Defendant does not offend traditional notions of fair play and substantial justice. - 6.
-Venue is proper in this Judicial District under 28 U.S.C. §§ 1391 and 1400(b).
+This Court has personal jurisdiction over Defendant, because, on information and belief, Defendant has systematic and continuous contacts with Illinois and this judicial district because Defendant regularly transacts business in the State of Illinois and this judicial district and it has thereby purposefully availed itself of the benefits and protections of the laws of the State of Illinois.
+Furthermore, this Court has personal jurisdiction over Defendant because, as described further below, Defendant has committed acts of patent infringement giving rise to this action within the State of Illinois and has thus established minimum contacts such that the exercise of personal jurisdiction over Defendant does not offend traditional notions of fair play and substantial justice.

+6. Venue is proper in this Judicial District under 28 U.S.C. §§ 1391 and 1400(b).